 6 Things You Didn't Know About Orgasms

-To celebrate such a magnificent occasion, here's a few things you may or may not have ever known about the Big O.
+Well we're here to help.
+Here's a few things you may or may not have ever known about the Big O.

 1. The science of the orgasm is pretty mind-blowing

 As sex and relationship expert Tracey Cox explains: "[An orgasm] is the body letting go when it can’t stand the pressure of the increased blood flow in the genitals.

 "Orgasm is merely the process of the blood rushing back to where it came from and all those tense muscles releasing."

 2. The average female orgasm lasts 10.9 seconds.

 That's on 25% longer than the male orgasm, which averages 8.7 seconds long according to a survey carried out by Lovehoney.